ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-My mom was a physical therapist assistant with the school district when I was growing up.
+My mom was a physical therapy assistant with the school district when I was growing up.
 I remember going to work with her and watching her and the other therapists work with children in the Birth-Three program.
 I was amazed to see not only how the therapists targeted the different goals for the kids but also how much fun the kids were having doing their ‘work.’
 I became a speech-language pathologist because of my mom and the other therapists she worked with.

 What made you desire to become a Capernaum team member?